 - The last 5 mins is your time to make an intelligent choice of closing the deal yourself or letting the job go out of hand.

-If you consider yourself a master of subject, then better be prepared for the barrage of questions from unknown directions on the very subject.
-Even if it means reading on current trends, market movements, competition, whitepapers, mergers, new products etc – this is critical.
+If you consider yourself a master of the subject, then better be prepared for the barrage of questions from unknown directions on the very subject.
+Even if it means reading on current trends, market movements, competition, Whitepapers, mergers, new products etc. – this is critical.
 You need to show the love for the subject and more importantly you are genuinely interested outside the scope of what you even don’t work.
 So ignorance is inexcusable.